wordofwarning/wordofwarning.org/current/2022-springsummer/gambit/index.md

 A game of strategy comes to life, as human chess pieces invade Manchester City Centre in a new kind of powerplay: turning the tables on the traditional order.

 Gambit — the act of tripping someone to make them fall…?

+Now that it's over — see a [gallery of images](/galleries/2022-gambit) from the day.

 #### Details
 Free: a playful intervention for you to encounter by chance in the city streets.<br>Date: Saturday 20 August 2022<br>Times: *approximately* Noon-12.45pm / 1.45pm-2.30pm / 3.30pm-4.15pm<br>Location: <a href="https://creativetourist.com/venue/st-anns-square" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7LF